Searching for Rigidity in Algebraic Starscapes: Generating Images

-Our method is closer to the second paradigm, but in contrast, we will either enlarge points which are more rigid, or shrink points that are less rigid, to highlight the geometric relationships that rigid integers hold.
-We also generate images using the discriminant or vector magnitude weightings, as well as interpolations between those and the rigidity weightings, and compare the results.
-We list the various values of $\beta$ we used in Table \ref{brightnessParameters}.
-We point out that the brightnesses defined in the table are only \emph{proportional} to the formulas given, and when generating images in practice are scaled by a constant.
+In this section we will explicitly describe the process of turning the information gathered in Section \ref{GaloisCrash} into our desired \emph{starscapes}.
+Since algebraic integers in the complex plane are dense, one could color the plane according to the density of the algebraic integers.
+As discussed in the introduction, this was the technique of Derbyshire and others.
+Alternatively, one could plot the algebraic integers as points, and adjust emphasis by sizing these points according to various criteria.
+For example, \cite{dumpsterdoofus} sizes points inversely proportionally to the size of the coefficients of the minimal polynomial, which tends to shrink points with more complicated equations.
+Qualitatively, this highlights the more \emph{algebraically simple} integers.
+Similarly, \cite{hst21} sizes points inversely to the size of the discriminant, which again highlights more algebraically simple integers (for a slightly different definition of simple).

-The difference between $\beta_r^+$ and $\beta_r^-$ is whether we expand more rigid points into the foreground, or shrink less rigid points into the background (since exponentiating number $<1$ makes them even smaller).
-We also generate images interpolating between these weightings, using the following brightness formulas:
+Our method is closer to the second paradigm, but in contrast, we enlarge points which are more rigid, to highlight the geometric relationships that rigid integers hold.
+We also generate images using discriminant or coefficient weightings as in \cite{hst21} and \cite{dumpsterdoofus}, as well as interpolations between those and the rigidity weightings, and compare the results.